Wheelies/MarkdownLog/README.md

     //    England   |#  1
     //              ------

-Bar charts are not supported by standard Markdown so when this is passed through a Markdown parser, the bar chart is rendered as a code block to retain its structure:
+Bar charts are not supported by standard Markdown.
+When a barchart is passed through a Markdown parser, it is rendered as a code block that retains its structure:

     Brazil    |#####  5
     Italy     |####  4